Source code for poseinterface.io

 [docs] def predictions_to_poseinterface( input_path: Path | str, video_path: Path | str, output_dir: Path | str, *, sub_id: str, ses_id: str, cam_id: str, ) -> Path: """Convert a prediction file to ``poseinterface`` COCO JSON format.
 This function reads predictions for a given video and writes the corresponding "video-level" COCO JSON labels in the ``poseinterface`` format, (i.e. a ``sub-<sub_id>_ses-<ses_id>_cam-<cam_id>_videolabels.json`` file).
 The output JSON file is meant to facilitate the extraction of "clip-level" labels, (i.e. files of the format ``sub-<sub_id>_ses-<ses_id>_cam-<cam_id>_start-<frame_id>_dur-<n_frames>_cliplabels.json``).
 Parameters ---------- input_path Path to the predictions file.
 It should be one of the formats supported by ``movement`` (see `movement supported formats`_) video_path Path to the corresponding video file.
 Used to attach video metadata (resolution) to the COCO output. output_dir Path to the directory where to save the output JSON file. sub_id Subject ID to include in the generated filenames. ses_id Session ID to include in the generated filenames. cam_id Camera ID to include in the generated filenames.
 Returns ------- Path Path to the saved COCO JSON file.
 Notes ------- For the full list of supported formats for the input file, see `movement supported formats`_. .. _movement supported formats: https://movement.neuroinformatics.dev/dev/user_guide/input_output.html#supported-third-party-formats """ # Read input file as movement dataset # NOTE: fps=None is ignore with NWB files ds = load_dataset( file=input_path, source_software="auto", # infer from validators fps=None, ) # Read video object video_path = Path(video_path) if not video_path.is_file(): raise FileNotFoundError( f"Input video file does not exist: {video_path}" ) video = sio.load_video(video_path) # Get video image width and height if video.shape is None: raise ValueError(f"Could not extract video shape from {video_path}. ") _, img_h, img_w, _ = video.shape # Convert movement dataset to videolabels dict coco_data = _convert_movement_ds_to_videolabels( ds, sub_id=sub_id, ses_id=ses_id, cam_id=cam_id, img_h=img_h, img_w=img_w, ) # Export dict as JSON output_dir = Path(output_dir) output_dir.mkdir(parents=True, exist_ok=True) output_json_path = ( output_dir / f"sub-{sub_id}_ses-{ses_id}_cam-{cam_id}_videolabels.json" ) with open(output_json_path, "w") as f: json.dump(coco_data, f) return output_json_path

-def _convert_movement_ds_to_videolabels( ds: xr.Dataset, *, sub_id: str, ses_id: str, cam_id: str, img_w: int, img_h: int, ) -> dict[str, list[dict]]: """Convert predictions in movement dataset to videolabels dict.""" # Extract position array and coordinates from dataset positions = ds["position"].values # (time, space, keypoints, individuals) n_frames = positions.shape[0] keypoint_names = ds.coords["keypoints"].values.tolist() individual_names = ds.coords["individuals"].values.tolist() # Build categories list (one entry per individual) # NOTE: categories are 1-indexed to avoid conflicts # with models that treat category 0 as background. categories = [ { "id": i, "name": name, "keypoints": keypoint_names, "skeleton": [], } for i, name in enumerate(individual_names, start=1) ] # Build images list (one entry per frame) # NOTE: image id values are always 0-indexed frame_idx_width = len(str(n_frames - 1)) images = [ { "id": t, "file_name": ( f"sub-{sub_id}_ses-{ses_id}_cam-{cam_id}_frame-{t:0{frame_idx_width}d}" ), "width": img_w, "height": img_h, } for t in range(n_frames) ] # Build annotations list (one entry per frame per individual) annotations = [] annot_id = 1 for t in range(n_frames): for i in range(len(individual_names)): # Get position data for this frame and individual xy = positions[t, :, :, i].T # (n_keypoints, 2) # Determine kpt visibility: # 0: not labeled # 1: labeled but not visible (occluded) # 2: labeled and visible # NOTE: The current code only assigns 0 or 2 because the movement # dataset doesn't carry occlusion information visible_array = ~np.isnan(xy[:, 0]) & ~np.isnan( xy[:, 1] ) # (n_keypoints,) n_visible = int(visible_array.sum()) # Compute bbox from visible keypoints # (zeros if no keypoints are visible) if n_visible > 0: x_visible = xy[visible_array, 0] y_visible = xy[visible_array, 1] x_min = float(x_visible.min()) y_min = float(y_visible.min()) bbox_w = float(x_visible.max()) - x_min bbox_h = float(y_visible.max()) - y_min else: x_min, y_min, bbox_w, bbox_h = 0.0, 0.0, 0.0, 0.0 # Append results to list of annotations annotations.append( { "id": annot_id, "image_id": t, "category_id": i + 1, "keypoints": coco.encode_keypoints( np.c_[xy, visible_array] ), # returns flattened kpts [x1, y1, v1, x2, y2, v2, ...] "num_keypoints": n_visible, "bbox": [x_min, y_min, bbox_w, bbox_h], "area": bbox_w * bbox_h, "iscrowd": 0, } ) annot_id += 1 return { "images": images, "annotations": annotations, "categories": categories, }
+def _convert_movement_ds_to_videolabels( ds: xr.Dataset, *, sub_id: str, ses_id: str, cam_id: str, img_w: int, img_h: int, ) -> dict[str, list[dict]]: """Convert predictions in movement dataset to videolabels dict.""" # Extract position array and coordinates from dataset positions = ds["position"].values # (time, space, keypoints, individuals) n_frames = positions.shape[0] keypoint_names = ds.coords["keypoint"].values.tolist() individual_names = ds.coords["individual"].values.tolist() # Build categories list (one entry per individual) # NOTE: categories are 1-indexed to avoid conflicts # with models that treat category 0 as background. categories = [ { "id": i, "name": name, "keypoints": keypoint_names, "skeleton": [], } for i, name in enumerate(individual_names, start=1) ] # Build images list (one entry per frame) # NOTE: image id values are always 0-indexed frame_idx_width = len(str(n_frames - 1)) images = [ { "id": t, "file_name": ( f"sub-{sub_id}_ses-{ses_id}_cam-{cam_id}_frame-{t:0{frame_idx_width}d}" ), "width": img_w, "height": img_h, } for t in range(n_frames) ] # Build annotations list (one entry per frame per individual) annotations = [] annot_id = 1 for t in range(n_frames): for i in range(len(individual_names)): # Get position data for this frame and individual xy = positions[t, :, :, i].T # (n_keypoints, 2) # Determine kpt visibility: # 0: not labeled # 1: labeled but not visible (occluded) # 2: labeled and visible # NOTE: The current code only assigns 0 or 2 because the movement # dataset doesn't carry occlusion information visible_array = ~np.isnan(xy[:, 0]) & ~np.isnan( xy[:, 1] ) # (n_keypoints,) n_visible = int(visible_array.sum()) # Compute bbox from visible keypoints # (zeros if no keypoints are visible) if n_visible > 0: x_visible = xy[visible_array, 0] y_visible = xy[visible_array, 1] x_min = float(x_visible.min()) y_min = float(y_visible.min()) bbox_w = float(x_visible.max()) - x_min bbox_h = float(y_visible.max()) - y_min else: x_min, y_min, bbox_w, bbox_h = 0.0, 0.0, 0.0, 0.0 # Append results to list of annotations annotations.append( { "id": annot_id, "image_id": t, "category_id": i + 1, "keypoints": coco.encode_keypoints( np.c_[xy, visible_array] ), # returns flattened kpts [x1, y1, v1, x2, y2, v2, ...] "num_keypoints": n_visible, "bbox": [x_min, y_min, bbox_w, bbox_h], "area": bbox_w * bbox_h, "iscrowd": 0, } ) annot_id += 1 return { "images": images, "annotations": annotations, "categories": categories, }